-The Chhath is observed for four days, from Kartik Shukala chaturthi to Kartik Shukala Saptami (respectively known as Nahay Khay, Lohanda and Kharna, Sandhya Arghya and Usha Arghya).
+The Chhath is celebrated – observed for four days, from Kartik Shukala chaturthi to Kartik Shukala Saptami (respectively known as Nahay Khay, Lohanda and Kharna, Sandhya Arghya and Usha Arghya).
 The meaning of ‘Chhath’ literally means ‘six’ in English, and hence, the main and most important day of the Chhath Parva is the Kartik Shukala Shasthi.
-The exact date for the Chhath is however, confirmed by a committee in Janakpurdham in Nepal, Mainly this festival fall on the months of Kartik or Mangsir according to Nepali calendar, which is followed by the people all over the world who celebrate the festival.
-It is the festival of color, liveliness and life for the people who celebrate it.
+The exact date for the Chhath is however, confirmed by a committee in Janakpurdham in Nepal, Mainly this festival falls on the months of Kartik or Mangsir according to the Nepali calendar, which is followed by the people all over the world who celebrate the festival.
+It is the festival of colour, liveliness and life for the people who celebrate it.

-‘’ Draupati, wife of Pandava, which is in pilgrim book Mahabharat, began to worshipping during one year disguised in the palace of King Birat.
+“Draupati, wife of Pandava, which is in pilgrim book Mahabharat, began to worshipping during one year disguised in the palace of King Birat.
 People believe that the Sun cure the disease like Leprosy and bring about prosperity and longevity to their family members.
-After Draupadi did so, not only she was able to solve her immediate problems, but also the Pandavas were able to get back their lost kingdom.’’
+After Draupadi did so, not only she was able to solve her immediate problems, but also the Pandavas were able to get back their lost kingdom.”

 There is another story, which is related to Karna, and which can be summarized as:

 ‘’Chhat Pooja or Surya Sashti vrat is observed by Warrior Karna, the son of Surya, who was renowned warrior and well-known for his nature of charity.
 Since Karna became a popular and powerful by observing Surya Puja, Hindus also worship Surya devata for courage, fame, health, wealth and prosperity’’

 When people became informed of these stories, they also started doing the same.

 The Chhath Parva is celebrated for four days